Timothy Kundro

 In addition, I have served as an expert witness.
 My work has also been cited in state legislative hearings (see here).

-Teaching: I teach courses in organizational behavior and ethics.
 I have been recognized by Poets and Quants for my teaching.
 I have also worked to develop cases with students, which can be found at the bottom of this webpage.
+Finally, I run a small research team for students interested in organizational behavior research.
+For those interested, please send a CV and cover letter to my email.

 Other links: